best-practice-and-impact/qa-of-code-guidance/_sources/intro.md

 ## Accessibility statement

-This accessibility statement applies to the Quality Assurance of Code for Analysis and Research.
+This accessibility statement applies to the Quality assurance of code for analysis and research guidance.
 Please note that this does not include third-party content that is referenced from this guidance.

 The website is managed by the Quality and Improvement division of the Office for National Statistics.
 We would like this guidance to be accessible for as many people as possible.
 This means that you should be able to:
 * change colours, contrast levels and fonts